Practicing Piping

 3. Grep that for the flag!

 It turns out that you can "cut out the middleman" and avoid the need to store results to a file, like you did in the last level.
-You can use this using the | (pipe) operator.
+You can do this by using the | (pipe) operator.
 Standard output from the command to the left of the pipe will be connected to (piped into) the standard input of the command to the right of the pipe.
 For example:

 hacker@dojo:~$ echo no-no | grep yes